tari/83pa28d/lesson/day01.md

 ## Sending to the Calculator

 Start the Graph Link software.
-Other programs like TI-Connect I am unfamiliar with and cannot give any help.
 Click on `_L_ink`, `_S_end To >`, then `_R_AM`.
 Navigate to the `C:\Asm\Exec` folder and send `hello.8xp` over.

+**[CAPTAIN CALC EDIT]: Add instructions for TI-Connect**

-To run the program, paste `Asm(` from the catalog and `HELLO` from the PRGM menu...
+To run the program, paste `Asm(` from the catalog and `HELLO` from the PRGM menu.

-And you should get this:

 ![\[NO IMAGE\]](../img/hello.png)

+Congratulations, you have created your first ASM program!
+If the calculator crashed when you ran the program, check your code for errors and rerun the program.
-GAHHHHHHHHHHHHHHHHHHH!
-Okay, so maybe I _don't_ have a creative bone in my body :-) but, if the screen went blank, it means that there's an error in the program that's caused the calculator to crash.
-All you can do is turn the calculator back on and be greeted by a "RAM Cleared" message, which means exactly what you think it does.
-[Crashes](../ref/crash.html) wipe out the RAM and reset the calculator's defaults (fortunately, archived variables are safe).
-Go back to the "Sample Z80 Program" section and try again.
+To recover from a crash, turn the calculator back on and you will see a "RAM Cleared" message.
+[Crashes](../ref/crash.html) clear the calculator's RAM and reset the calculator's settings.
+Archived variables and programs are not affected by RAM resets.

-## One Last Important Thing
+## Assembly Program Size

-Assembly programs for the TI-83 Plus cannot be more than 8811 bytes in size.
+Assembly programs for the TI-83 Plus should not exceed 8811 bytes.

-Well they can, but just keep them below that.
+**[CAPTAIN CALC EDIT]: Reader response here: Why?**